 Some properties require server restart.
 See Configuration Changes That Require Restart.
 If your server needs to be restarted, see To Restart a Domain.

-Example 18-12 Flushing Messages From a JMS Physical Destination
+Example 17-12 Flushing Messages From a JMS Physical Destination asadmin> flush-jmsdest --desttype queue PhysicalQueue

 This example purges messages from the queue named PhysicalQueue.